When you hear that cancer is in remission, is that the same as cured? It isn’t, but remission is still great news.

 - Your age or other health problems

-You can also choose treatments to get into partial remission.
+You can also choose treatments to go into partial remission.
 You’ll have fewer side effects, the tumor will either shrink or at stay the same size, and your symptoms will ease up.

-Different treatments can help you get to remission:
+Different treatments can help you go into remission:

 - Drugs like chemotherapy or targeted therapies

 You may need to combine two or more treatments to go into remission.
 You could have surgery to remove a tumor, then take medicine or radiation to kill cancer cells left behind.

 Every cancer treatment has risks and side effects.
 Some drugs and radiation can lower fertility or make it hard to get pregnant later on.
 Talk to your doctor to decide which treatments are right for you.

 One way is called maintenance therapy.
 That means you take lower doses of cancer drugs or hormones to keep the disease from coming back.
 You’re still in remission, and these treatments help you stay there.

 Take these healthy steps to keep your cancer at bay: